-- While the chocolate is cooking, place the cream cheese into a large mixing bowl and whip the cream cheese on medium-high speed until light and fluffy.
+- Place the cream cheese into a large mixing bowl and whip the cream cheese on medium-high speed until light and fluffy.
 Add the sweetened condensed milk and turn the mixer back on medium until well mixed.

 - Turn the mixer off, scrape down the bottom and sides of the bowl, and add the vanilla and peppermint extract and cooled melted chocolate.
 Turn the mixer back on to medium and mix until the cheesecake is smooth and well combined.